bbalganjjm/natural_js/html/naturaljs/intr/intr0100_en_US.md

 <center>[ Natural Architecture Framework ]</center>

-Natural Architecture Framework provides a clear separation of the areas of development, providing a foundation for division of work among professionals in each area.
+Natural Architecture Framework provides a clear separation of the areas of development, offering a foundation for division of work among professionals in each area.

 #### Controller

-[Controller(N.cont)](?page=html/naturaljs/refr/refr0201.html) is a class that implements Controller layer of CVC Architecture Pattern.
+[Controller(N.cont)](?page=html/naturaljs/refr/refr0201.html) is a class that implements the Controller layer of the CVC Architecture Pattern.
- * Controller object is an object in which user-defined functions that control block pages are implemented.
+ * The Controller object is an object in which user-defined functions that control block pages are implemented.
 <p class="alert">N.cont executes the init function of the Controller object and returns a Controller object.</p>
- * Natural-ARCHITECTURE supports AOP (Aspect-Oriented Programming) for Controller objects.
+ * Natural-ARCHITECTURE supports AOP(Aspect-Oriented Programming) for Controller objects.

 #### View

-There is no separate implementation of View, and the HTML element area of the block page is defined as View.
+There is no separate implementation of the View, and the HTML element area of the block page is defined as the View.

 #### Communicator

-[Communicator(N.comm)](?page=html/naturaljs/refr/refr0203.html) is a class that implements Communicator layer of CVC Architecture Pattern.
+[Communicator(N.comm)](?page=html/naturaljs/refr/refr0203.html) is a class that implements the Communicator layer of CVC Architecture Pattern.
- * N.comm is a library that supports Ajax communication with the server, such as requesting content or data from the server, or passing parameters.
+ * N.comm is a library that supports Ajax communication with the server, such as requesting content or data from the server or passing parameters.
- * N.comm provides a [Communication Filter](?page=html/naturaljs/refr/refr0205.html) feature that can execute common logic in every request and response or error generation phase that communicates with the server.
+ * N.comm provides a [Communication Filter](?page=html/naturaljs/refr/refr0205.html) feature that can execute common logic in every request and response or error generation phase when communicates with the server.

 #### Context

-Context(N.context) is a space that ensures data persistence within the Life-Cycle(Until the page is loaded and redirected to another URL) of a Natural-JS-based application.
+Context(N.context) is a space that ensures data persistence within the life-cycle (until the page is loaded and redirected to another URL) of a Natural-JS-based application.
- * Natural-JS configuration values​([Config(natural.config.js)](?page=html/naturaljs/refr/refr0102.html)), global configuration values, common messages of framework, etc. are stored in N.context objects.
+Natural-JS configuration values ([Config(natural.config.js)](?page=html/naturaljs/refr/refr0102.html)), global configuration values, common messages of the framework, etc., are stored in N.context objects.

 ## Natural-DATA